slidevjs/slidev/slides.md

 ### Cons

-- Same as plain object on types
+- Same as plain objects on types
 - Destructure loses reactivity
 - Need to use callback for `watch`